Utah-CS3550-Fall-2023/assignments/study-guide.md

 padding, border, margin) correctly.
 You should know the order of top, right, bottom, and left in properties like `margin`.
 You should be able to explain margin collapsing at a high level.

+You should be able to critique a visual design on the basis of:

+- Whether the design correctly represents hierarchy
+- Whether the design groups items and identifies differences
+- Whether the design uses appropriate metaphors
+- Whether the design uses appropriate colors
+- Whether the design uses an appropriate font

+You should also be able to recommend changes to address your critiques, including describing what layouts, fonts, or colors would better match the design.